Guide for reviewers

 Confidentiality

-Please, treat the manuscript as a confidential document.
+A reviewer should treat the manuscript as a confidential document.
 This means you can’t share it with anyone without authorization from the editor.
 You must not share information about the review itself either.

 Accountability